herrkraatz/react-redux-mongo-docker-kubernetes/README.md

 How it works:

- - Heapster, talks to kubelet (kubelet runs pods, and resolves DNS names to DNS service IP addresses) which fetches the data from C-Advisor, then it stores data into
+ - Heapster talks to kubelet (kubelet runs pods, and resolves DNS names to DNS service IP addresses) which fetches the data from C-Advisor, then it stores data into
  - InfluxDB, and the data will be visualized through:
  - Grafana